 Nate’s Grade: B-

-Posted on January 13, 2019, in 2018 Movies and tagged armie hammer, biopic, felicity jones, justin theroux, kathy bates, lawyers, mimi leder, period film, stephen root.
+Posted on January 13, 2019, in 2018 Movies and tagged armie hammer, biopic, felicity jones, justin theroux, kathy bates, lawyers, mimi leder, period film, stephen root, strong heroine.
 Bookmark the permalink.
 Leave a comment.